luxkub/BugBuddy/README.md

 BugBuddy is a user-friendly BugTracker system designed to help you manage and track bugs in your projects.
 In this release (v1.4.1), we've addressed a bug related to the notes feature for an improved user experience.

+### Major Features

+- **User Account Management**: Users can sign up for an account to create and manage their bugs.
+- **Bug Properties**: Bugs can be characterized by properties such as Title, Description, Project, Priority, Status, Resolution, and Date Created.
+- **Notes**: Users can add notes to bugs for better communication and tracking.
+- **Search Functionality**: Users can search for bugs to quickly find the information they need.

 ### Bug Fix
 - Minor UI tweaks.